Frequently Asked Questions

 The compulsory Third-Party Liability Insurance covers certain liabilities up to P100,000 such as third-party injuries caused by the insured car.
 It doesn’t cover the theft or damages made to the rented vehicle.
 The comprehensive insurance is participative.
 If you damage the car, you’ll have to shoulder the cost entirely for small repairs (up to P25,000) and will have to shoulder only up to 50% of the cost for bigger repairs (above P25,000).
 Note that some of the costs may be reimbursed to you by your own travel insurance if you have one which covers vehicle rentals.

-We do not have a credit card payment processor, so it is not currently possible.
+This is not currently possible.
 The payment of the remaining balance has to be made exclusively in cash.
-Nonetheless it is possible to settle your balance in advance via a direct bank transfer to the renter (either with a deposit within the Philippines, or using Transferwise.com for international payments).
+Nonetheless it is possible to settle your balance in advance via a direct bank transfer to the renter (either with a deposit within the Philippines, or using Wise.com for international payments).
+This may be settled with them after the booking is confirmed on the platform.

 No. The cost of hiring a private driver is P900 per day and it already includes everything.
 Your driver will be able to arrange a sleeping area in the vehicle at night or simply already has places to sleep depending on the area of Palawan where you are.
 You do not need to shoulder the meals of your driver either.
 You can of course invite him if you wish, but this is in no way an obligation.